Cobot ROI Calculator: Is Automation Worth It?

 Not every task suits cobots.
 Here's when to walk away:

-If your facility has idle machines or underutilized labor, deploying a cobot just shifts idle time—it doesn't create savings.
-You need to reduce headcount or sell more product.
+Existing Excess Capacity: If your facility has idle machines or underutilized labor, a cobot just shifts idle time.
+You need headcount reduction or production growth to create real savings.

 Maximizing Your Cobot ROI: 5 Proven Tactics